Irish Christmas Traditions: How to Have an Irish Christmas

 - Make whiskey Christmas cake.
 It makes a truly Irish winter desert.
 Whiskey cake can last for months, so this is one part of your dinner you can prepare well in advance!
 Give this recipe a try.

 - Make barmbrack.
 This bread is a delicious, warming snack to serve at any time of day.
 Barmbrack is a traditional Irish currant loaf, slightly sweet and served toasted with butter - and a cup of tea alongside.

 Make an Irish Whiskey Christmas Cake - fun!

 Irish Christmas Customs

 - Growing up in Ireland, an advent wreath was an important part of Catholic preparation for Christmas.
 The wreath is made of greenery twisted in a circle with four candles set equidistant.
-A candle is lit at the beginning of each of the four weeks of advent, until all four candles are lit in the final week before Christmas.
-See more about advent wreaths by clicking here.
+A candle is lit at the beginning of each of the four weeks of advent until all four candles are lit in the final week before Christmas.

 - Nothing reminds me of Christmas in Ireland like attending midnight mass.
 The crisp cold sky above, the bright lights of the church welcoming you in.
 There are many Irish carols and hymns which are traditional at Christmas time.
 I've included an Irish Christmas song in Gaelic below.

-- Finally you can toast the arrival of the Christmas season with the traditional Gaelic greeting;' Nollaig Shona Duit!' (pronouned no-leg hun-na ditch).
+- Finally, you can toast the arrival of the Christmas season with the traditional Gaelic greeting;' Nollaig Shona Duit!' (pronounced no-leg hun-na ditch).
 It means simply, Happy Christmas to you!